Four Noble Truths: Theravada

 Richard Gombrich also states that Rahula's book would more aptly be titled What Buddhagosa Taught.
 According to David Kalupahana, Buddhagosa was influenced by Mahayana Buddhism, and introduced "the substantialist as well as essentialist standpoints of the Sarvastavadins and Sautrantikas.")
 Jayatilleke also speaks of "the attainment of an ultimate reality".
 According to Bhikkhu Bodhi, the "elimination of craving culminates not only in the extinction of sorrow, anguish and distress, but in the unconditioned freedom of nibbana, which is won with the ending of repeated rebirth."

 According to Spiro, most (lay) Theravada Buddhists do not aspire for nirvana and total extinction, but for a pleasurable rebirth in heaven.
 According to Spiro, this presents a "serious conflict" since the Buddhist texts and teaching "describe life as suffering and hold up nirvana as the summum bonum."
 In response to this deviation, "monks and others emphasize that the hope for nirvana is the only legitimate action for Buddhist action."
 Nevertheless, according to Spiro most Burmese lay Buddhists do not aspire for the extinction of existence which is nirvana.

 According to B.R.
 Ambedkar, the Indian Buddhist Dalit leader, the four truths were not part of the original teachings of the Buddha, but a later aggregation, due to Hindu influences.
 According to Ambedkar, total cessation of suffering is an illusion; yet, the Buddhist Middle Path aims at the reduction of suffering and the maximizing of happiness, balancing both sorrow and happiness.

+Stone wheels of the law made in Dvaravati-period Thailand carry the passage that sets them out in three phases and twelve aspects.
+The keywords of a sixteen-aspect analysis are cut on the spokes of one such wheel from Chai Nat.
+A stone slab found in 1991 at Cave II in Bagh, Madhya Pradesh, sets them out in a Middle Indic language.